April in Iceland

-While there are many phenomenal, and well trodden hiking trails in Iceland, a lot of exploring in the country could be considered "off-roading," or, to put it lest lightly, "do at your own risk."
+While there are many phenomenal and well-trodden hiking trails in Iceland, a lot of exploring in the country could be considered "off-roading," or, to put it less lightly, "do at your own risk."
 As tourism grows, this is changing, but it is often less about trails being "open," and more about the safety of those who attempt to wander up mountains in inclement weather.
 Additionally, the roads leading to trails can be closed and prevent hikers from reaching the summit.

 For this reason, it is important to check weather, and road conditions in Iceland in the days leading up to your hike.
 Some popular and usually safe options for April include: